francodacosta/sublime-php-getters-setters/Readme.md

 ---------

 * Generate Getters, Setters or Both
+* Can be applied to all class properties or just to a single one
 * DocBlocks included
 * Description, Type and Type Hinting automatically discovered from the variable dockblock